raspberrypilearning/top-5-emoji-list/en/step_2.md

 --- task ---

-**Look:** at the `<header>` code.
+**Look:** Check out the `<header>` code.

-Note that the CSS classes to style the header have already been added for you.
+Notice that the CSS classes to style the header have already been added for you.
 These set the secondary colours and the bottom border, just like in the [Anime expressions](https://projects.raspberrypi.org/en/projects/anime-expressions){:target="_blank"} project.

 --- code ---
 ---